tanishqmanuja/valorant-api-client/README.md

 ## Usage/Examples

 **Local Authentication Example** \
-NOTE: Your game (VALORANT.exe) should be running fro lockfile and logfile to be generated.
+NOTE: Your game (VALORANT.exe) should be running for lockfile and logfile to be generated.

 ```typescript
 import {